Gabe1L2/Arithmetic-Formatter/README.md

 4. **Polygon Area Calculator** - Completed on **2/18/25**
    - **Description**: A class-based program that models rectangles and squares, allowing for area, perimeter, and diagonal calculations, as well as shape visualization using ASCII art.
 It also determines how many times one shape can fit inside another.
    - **Skills Covered**: Object-Oriented Programming (OOP) with class inheritance, algorithmic problem-solving, Method overriding, and polymorphism

+5. **Probability Calculator** - Completed on **2/19/25**
+   - **Description**: This project involved simulating random draws from a hat containing different colored balls to estimate probabilities using Monte Carlo methods.
+The goal was to determine the likelihood of drawing a specified combination of balls over multiple trials.
+   - **Skills Covered**: Probability theory, Monte Carlo simulations, random sampling, object-oriented programming (OOP), and algorithm development.

 ## Technologies Used